ilastik/ilastik.github.io/documentation/objects/objects.md

 ### Hysteresis Thresholding

-By selecting **Hystersis** in the method drop-down thresholding is performed at two levels: _core, or high threshold_, and _final, or low threshold_.
+By selecting **Hysteresis** in the method drop-down thresholding is performed at two levels: _core, or high threshold_, and _final, or low threshold_.
 The high threshold is applied first and the resulting objects are filtered by size.
 These high probability areas act as seeds:
 For the remaining objects the segmentation is then relaxed to the level of low threshold starting from the seeds.